openstack/networking-midonet/README.rst

 FWaaS
 -----

-Starting v5.0, MidoNet implements Neutron FWaaS extention API.
+MidoNet implements Neutron FWaaS extention API.

 To configure it, add the following service plugin to the `service_plugins` list in the DEFAULT section of ``/etc/neutron/neutron.conf``::